FangkuaiYa/TheOtherRoles-R/README.md

 If you want to run the server as a docker container you'll need to use the image aeonlucid/impostor:nightly

-(Currently only the 'nightly' tag is starting a server supporting 2021.3.31 or later) In addition to running it we need to set the environment variables to disable the AntiCheat feature.
+In addition to running it we need to set the environment variables to disable the AntiCheat feature.
 IMPOSTOR_AntiCheatEnabled=false
 IMPOSTOR_AntiCheatBanIpFromGame=false